You search, you interview, they start…they stop showing up, or you don’t know what to give them… and you stop trying.

 It’s not easy to turn over your projects to someone else, much less someone who you’re not sure is that invested or experienced.
 The trick is to delegate the right things.

 In a nutshell…

-Don’t let an intern be the one to develop your social media strategy; be your primary voice in social media, or make decisions about how to measure success.
+Don’t let an intern be the one to develop your social media strategy on their own, be your primary voice in social media, or make decisions about how to measure success.

-Do let them do important jobs like research, giving you feedback on your campaigns, creating video interviews, and much more.
+Do let them do important jobs like research, give you feedback on your campaigns, actively participate in strategy meetings, create video interviews, and much more.

 Also, check out the comments below for examples from real people having good success with hiring interns.